williamthing/My-Python-Code/README.md

 # My Python Code

 Hello!
-In this repo I will be working on my programs and projects written in Python as I work towards improving my coding skills.
+In this repo I will be working on my some Python-based scripts and projects for fun as I work towards improving my coding skills.